Research

-A closely related but distinct line of research examines how preferences and decision-making patterns shape aggregate patterns of segregation.
-Though individuals are tasked with making educational decisions – such as to send their child to a certain school or to declare a specific major – in individual contexts, these decisions have cumulative consequences for the demographic makeup of a community’s schools, a university’s major, or an entire occupation.
-My research in this vein focuses on two sites for understanding decision-making and consequences for stratification.
-The first examines how parents of school-aged children choose a school for their child.
+The first strand of my research examines the role that individual decision-making plays in broader patterns of social stratification.
+We are each tasked with making a number of choices while navigating civic institutions – such as what school to send a child to, what college major to declare, or which neighborhood to move to – and these seemingly independent decisions have community-level consequences.
+My ongoing and recently published work in this vein examines how parents of school-aged children choose a school for their child.
 Here, I leverage a series of novel survey experiments to explore how status competition and boundary maintenance shape parental engagement with ranked educational data, such as the information one might find on GreatSchools.org.
 I also focus on undergraduate course and major selection as a second site for understanding the granular process of consideration and choice.
+Further, I study perceptions and misperceptions of inequality, including experimental work on the extent to which Americans have accurate beliefs about local segregation levels and how people distinguish between fair and unfair forms of inequality.

-Finally, my research agenda interrogates the emergence of categories themselves and how people draw boundaries between “us” and “them”.
-For example, ongoing work examines how genetic ancestry tests (such as those available commercially through 23andMe and Ancestry.com) affect the boundary-making processes of Black Americans as they grapple with their perceptions of who is – and isn’t – Black.
-This work advances theoretical understandings of the racial classification logics that shape the racial structure of the U.S. and addresses key social and policy questions, including debates over who should be eligible to benefit from policies such as affirmative action and reparations.
+In the second and most recent strand of my research, I explore the emergence of racial/ethnic categories and how people draw boundaries between ‘us’ and ‘them.’
+Here, I turn to examining the contents of the categories that many take for granted when measuring inequality.
+For example, recently published work examines how genetic ancestry tests (such as those available commercially through 23andMe and Ancestry.com) affect the boundary-making processes of both Black and White Americans as they grapple with their perceptions of who is – and isn’t – Black.
+Additionally, drawing from the case of the revision of official racial/ethnic categories on the upcoming 2030 U.S. census, another study investigates how everyday Americans appeal for categorical recognition and frame their perceptions of contemporary and historical racial boundaries.
+Together, this work advances theoretical understandings of the classification logics that shape the racial structure of the U.S. and also informs key social and ethical controversies, including debates over who ought to be eligible to benefit from policies such as affirmative action and reparations.

 Working Papers